-Strengthen the system and reduce stress by developing, operating and maintaining an integrated local and regional transportation system Anchored on the I80 corridor (interstate highways 80, 680 and 780).
+Strengthen the system and reduce stress by developing, operating and maintaining an integrated local and regional transportation system anchored on the I80 corridor (interstate highways 80, 680 and 780).

 An additional important fact about the Solano CTP, and in the overall work of the STA, is the idea that we are our member agencies, and what is important to them is important to us.
-For that reason, throughout the development of the Solano CTP, including the Arterials, Highways and Freeways Element, STA has made a point of asking Solano residents and the staffs of the seven cities and the county to identify the projects and programs that they think will improve the roadway system.
-We've asked them to provide the broadest possible list of Arterials, Highways and Freeways projects and programs.
-Since the purpose of the element is ultimately to guide STA in its allocation of resources, it is now time for the element to take that broad list of projects and programs, and set priorities for funding.
+For that reason, throughout the development of the Solano CTP, including the AHF Element, STA has made a point of asking Solano residents and the staffs of the seven cities and the county to identify the projects and programs that they think will improve the roadway system.
+We've asked them to provide the broadest possible list of AHF projects and programs.
+Since the purpose of the Element is ultimately to guide STA in its allocation of resources, it is now time for the Element to take that broad list of projects and programs, and set priorities for funding.
 Because the Element primarily focuses on the physical environment, the priority list will tilt towards projects, which includes construction, operation and maintenance.

-Projects and programs in this and the other Elements are categorized into one of three tiers.

-Tier 1 - those projects or programs already in place, or are ready for near-term implementation.
-Tier 1 also includes recently-identified community priorities that need a rapid infusion of resources to allow quick implementation.
+Projects and programs in this and the other Elements are categorized into one of three tiers: Tier 1 - projects or programs already in place, or are ready for near-term implementation.
+Tier 1 also includes recently identified community priorities that need a rapid infusion of resources to allow quick implementation.
 Projects with dedicated OBAG or STIP funding are classified as Tier 1 projects.